ObiajuluM/W3Alexandria/README.md

 I propose a unique mechanism of contracts that will emulate physical literary infrastructure on-chain and will be used to create an interconnected decentralized library of digital knowledge that can be accessed from the metaverse.

 ##### Technicals:
-Currently there are 3 approaches to this idea, the first which i am currently working on.
+Currently there are 3 approaches of using this idea to publish books, the first which i am currently working on.

 All code instances are written in vyper and the first approach is currently live on polygon testnet.